nyu-ossd-s20/project-evaluation/astropy_evaluation_02.md

 	<!--
 	Explain your position.
 Do NOT simply say 'yes or 'no'.
 	-->
+I think i could possibly contribute to this project.
+It doesnt seem like it requires specilized knowledge.
+Also, I know python but would need to brudh up on my skills.

 1. Would you be interested in contributing to this particular project? <br>
 	<!--
 	Explain why you would or would not be interested in contributing to this project.
 Do NOT simply say 'yes or 'no'.
 	-->
+Possibly, yes.
+It seems like an interesting project.